Psyycker/react-native-print/README.md

 ## Installation

-Run `npm install react-native-print --save`
+Run `npm install github:Psyycker/react-native-print#master --save`

 ## Add it to your project